supercam/greybox/docs/studio_perforce.md

 * To not give up so much control to 3rd party services
 * Have more control over my own data

-Tasks
 These are the tasks that need to be solved:

 Initial layout